 What I’ve learned from living with BPD?

 I am not alone.
-I am worthy of love, respect, kindness and security.
+I am worthy of love, respect, kindness, and security.
 There is hope.
 There is genuine love and understanding out there for people like me.
-There is the possibility of change and recovery.
+There is a possibility of change and recovery.
 Each day is a second chance.
 I can accomplish healing.